THOMASELOVE/500-2021/project/03_final_materials.md

 ### Evaluating the Project Presentations

+All presentations will be given over Zoom.
 All students must attend all presentations (you will be providing both oral and written feedback to your colleagues).
 A sampling of the questions I have used in past evaluation sheets with this class follows.

 - (Open Response) What was the most important thing you learned from this presentation?
 - (Open Response) What was the muddiest, most confusing part of this presentation?